virslaan/virslaan/README.md

-## Hey Visitor...Welcome To Vipul's Github Profile 👋
+##  Vipul H. Harihar GitHub Profile
 I am currently a graduate student of Columbia University in the City of New York with a Master's degree in Data Science.
 I I am a high standards driven and people focused Data Science and Software Professional with a wide range of experience in Business and Product Analysis , Machine Learning, Engineering and Data Science.
 My team mates and colleagues know me as a motivating person, focused on finding new and innovative solutions to problems throughout my journey at Columbia University in the City of New York as well as IBM.